krzysztofkadela/Geography-or-Biology/README.md

  * Functions :

-    * Function startQuize(quizType)
+    * Function startQuiz(quizType)
-      * A function that takes the value of the "quizeType" variable and,
+      * A function that takes the value of the "quizType" variable and,
       * depending on the selected category, calls the appropriate function that displays questions.
       * By adding an appropriate class, it hides unnecessary elements and displays elements with questions.